VideoAppsNet/Anime-Videos-Collection-Windows_Android/README.md

-# Dragon Ball / Anime Video Series
+# Dragon Ball Super / Anime Video Series For Windows 10 and Android
-Dragon Ball Super App for Windows 10 and Android.
+Includes all episodes.

 Download from these links below.